 Failure to comply with fire safety requirements is an offence and Council may issue a penalty infringement notice (on the spot fines) if the essential fire safety services are not fully maintained ($1500.00) or if the Annual Fire Safety Statement submission requirements are not complied with (up to $2000.00).
 Council may also serve a Fire Safety Notice and an Order requiring compliance with these fire safety requirements.

-The relevant provisions regarding Fire Safety Certificates and Statements can be found in Part 9 of the Environmental, Planning & Assessment Regulation 2000.
+The relevant provisions regarding Fire Safety Certificates and Statements can be found in Part 9 of the Environmental Planning and Assessment Regulation (Development Certificate and Fire Safety) Regulation 2021.

 It is important that building owners are aware of their fire safety requirements.
 Failure to comply with the requirements is an offence and will render the owner liable to substantial penalties.
 More importantly, a failure to meet these requirements can significantly affect the levels of fire safety afforded to the occupants of the building, which may threaten their life, safety, as well as having significant liability implications for the buildings owner.